 SPCs can extend the length of patent protection in relation to particular pharmaceutical products, both human and veterinary, as well as plant protection.

-A patent application would normally be filed at the initial stages of research and because medicinal products will undergo rigorous assessment and clinical trials before a marketing authorisation is finally granted, there is a risk that the patent expires before the pharmaceutical company has had time to make some return on its investment.
+A patent application would normally be filed at the initial stages of research and because pharmaceutical products or plant protection products will undergo rigorous assessment and trials before a marketing authorisation is finally granted, there is a risk that the patent expires before the pharmaceutical or agricultural company has had time to make some return on its investment.

-To compensate for the short effective life of a patent in this sector, most jurisdictions have provisions for supplementary protection certificates, which can extend the period of protection of a medicinal product for up to 5 years (or up to 5.5 years for paediatric medicinal products).
+To compensate for the short effective life of a patent in this sector, European jurisdictions have provisions for supplementary protection certificates, which can extend the period of protection of a pharmaceutical or plant protection product for up to 5 years (or up to 5.5 years for paediatric drugs).
 This extension is a considerable asset, especially when relating to blockbuster drugs generating significant profits.
+In many other countries, different ways of patent term extension serve the same goal.

 Get in touch